MalekBakhtoo/MalekBakhtoo/README.md

 - 📫 How to reach me :
 - email : bakhtoomalek81@gamil.com
 - on instagram : malekbakhtoo
-- ont telegram : @Malekbkt
+- on telegram : @Malekbkt
 - on linkedin : Malek Bakhtoo

 <!---